Designing accessible technology, including websites, to be inclusive to all makes social, moral, and business sense.

 “We see accessibility as a basic human right”

 – Sarah Herrlinger, Director of Global Accessibility Policy & Initiatives at Apple

-Accessibility tech has been part of the journey to capabilities like natural language processing.
-Today, many of us use voice assistants like Siri and Google Assistant to add items to our shopping list, set timers when making dinner, or to settle an argument about the number of moons that Jupiter has (79, in case you were wondering).
+Accessibility technology has been part of the journey to capabilities like natural language processing.
+Today, many of us use voice assistants like Siri and Google Assistant on a daily basis.
+They can add items to our shopping list or set timers when making dinner.
+They can even help us to settle an argument about the number of moons that Jupiter has (79, in case you were wondering).
 This technology developed from a text-to-speech program that was designed to help blind and partially sighted people.

 “I think sometimes developers lose sight of the actual person”